On Explicit Stochastic Differential Algebraic Equations: Existence and uniqueness of the solution

-\begin{lemma} Consider SDAE of index 1 given in form of equation (\ref{eq:SDAE1}).
+For simplicity, let us assume that the constraint is noiseless i.e. $\Gamma = 0$.
+Ito differentiation of the constraint gives

+This means that both the drift and the noise is zero.
+In particular, the noise coefficient being zero implies that where $(\sigma_i(x(t),u(t)), B_i(x(t),u(t)))$ is the $i^{th}$ column vector of the matrix $ $. \begin{lemma} Consider SDAE given in form of equation \eqref{eq:SDAE1}.
 Let $\Gamma = 0$.
-Suppose there exists Ito stochastic solutions for all initial conditions that satisfy the constraint.
-Let the algebraic variable be given by the following SDE
+Suppose there exists Ito stochastic solutions for any initial condition that also satisfies the constraint such that the algebraic variable is given by the following SDE,

 If $g(x,u)$ is $\mathcal{C}^3$ and all the vector fields are $\mathcal{C}^1$, then